Technology

 Use of a commercial unit capable of processing SA with required concentrations for the SA reactor.

-The SO2 Depolarized Electrolyser (SDE) is a breakthrough in the production of renewable hydrogen (H2) in comparison to the state-of-the-art electrolysis technology.
-The overall reaction involves the oxidation of SO2 and water at the anode side resulting in the production of H2SO4 and H2 at the cathode side.
-In general, SDE would only require 25-60 % of the electrical energy and performs at an operating voltage range between 0.5 V to 1.2 V which is much lower than that for Polymer Electrolyte Membrane (PEM) water electrolyser, varying from 1.6 V to 2 V.
+The SO₂ Depolarized Electrolyser (SDE) is a breakthrough in the production of renewable hydrogen (H₂) in comparison to the state-of-the-art electrolysis technology.
+The overall reaction involves the oxidation of SO₂ and water at the anode side resulting in the production of H₂SO₄ and H₂ at the cathode side.
+In general, SDE can be performed at an operating voltage range between 0.5 V to 1.2 V, much lower than that for Polymer Electrolyte Membrane (PEM) water electrolyser (from 1.6 V to 2 V) and, hence, would only require 25-60 % of the respective electrical energy.

 Sulphur Dioxide Storage